Expressing High-Level Scientific Claims with Formal Semantics: Evaluation

 For Dataset A we can do an analysis of the classes used from the existing ontologies.
 We only restrict ourselves here to the top-level classes that could directly be used in the slots of the super-pattern, and we exclude here the classes and relations from existing ontologies that can be used to build a complex class definition.

-In Table \ref{tab:vocabulary-usage} we see the vocabulary usage results for the top-level classes for the subject, context, and object slots of the super-pattern.
-We notice that most of the top-level classes are not simple classes, but compound ones with only 14\% of these slots being directly filled with existing class identifiers.
-The ontology in which these top-level classes were found was almost always Wikidata, with only two occurrences of classes from the ontologies OBO and EVS.
-Formalizations that use the super-pattern therefore mostly depend on complex classes.
+In terms of the vocabulary usage for the classes for the subject, context, and object slots of the super-pattern, we noticed that most of these classes were not present in existing vocabularies, but had to be newly minted.
+In only 18 out of the 128 classes (14\%), we could directly use an existing class identifier.
+Most of the time (16 cases), these identifiers came from Wikidata.
+Therefore we can say that formalizations that use the super-pattern mostly depend on defining new classes, which can typically only be partially defined from existing concepts and relations.